Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

 cd Containerizing-a-Web-Application
 - Install dependencies:
 npm install

 # 2.Running the Application:

 - To run the application locally: npm run dev
 - Access the application at http://localhost:5173/ in your web browser.

 # 3. Usage:

 - Add a new todo by typing the task in the input field, pressing Enter, or clicking the "Add now" button.

 - You can mark a task as completed or progressed by clicking the Update button.

-- You can also delete a task by clicking on the delete icon next to it.
+- You can also delete a task by clicking the delete icon next to it.

 # 4. Use Docker Image To Test: